junxit/us-congress-bills-111/metadata.md

 - 2009-11-06 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-11-06 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-11-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-03-03 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-370.
+- 2010-12-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-370.
+- 2010-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 700.